• Skip to content

 Children and Young People

-Under Vulnerable Groups, there is further information on specific groups such as carers, children in care and care leavers, people with learning disabilities and with mental ill health, people who are homeless, Gypsy and Travellers, gender identity and LGTBQ+ and Veterans, etc.
+Under Vulnerable Groups, there is further information on specific groups such as carers, children in care and care leavers, gender identity and LGTBQ+, Gypsy and Travellers, and people who are homeless, people who have learning disabilities, people who have mental ill health, people who have multiple unmet needs, people with sensory impairment and Veterans.

 Under Health and Wellbeing Influences, there is information on some of the wider determinants of health and wellbeing which include deprivation and poverty, housing, air pollution, climate change, schools, education and qualifications, employment, economy and healthy workplaces, young people not in education, employment or training, crime, domestic abuse, and financial resilience.